| 0 | 3 Comments

 Nor does it mean you're forced to stay home simply because you're not fortunate enough to have the disposable income required to take up the RV lifestyle.

-homemade-rv-motorhome-by-iMorpheus.jpg For others, the idea of building their own RV from scratch sounds like an enjoyable project that could provide a cost effective way to get into the RV lifestyle -- while giving them the opportunity to express their artistic and craftsman abilities.
+For others, the idea of building their own RV from scratch sounds like an enjoyable project that could provide a cost-effective way to get into the RV lifestyle while giving them the opportunity to express their artistic and craftsman abilities.

-The interesting point is, there is no set standard as to what can be used for the base for your RV project.
-Large logging trucks, recycled fire trucks, old bread delivery trucks, school buses, even the standard white cargo van -- all have been and will continue to be transformed into rolling homes, cabins, or personal domains.
+Everything from large logging trucks, recycled fire trucks, old bread delivery trucks, school buses — even the standard white cargo van — have been and will continue to be transformed into rolling homes, cabins, or personal domains.

 With the economy floundering and millions losing their jobs, a mobile lifestyle may enjoy a resurgence in popularity, as many are forced to look elsewhere for work and alternative ways to make a living.